On the properties of X-ray corona in Seyfert 1 galaxies: Correlation analysis

 \subsection{Correlation between $R$ and $\rm{\lambda_{Edd}}$}

-We performed a simple linear fit to the data using equation \ref{equ22} to look for the correlation between $R$ and $\rm{\lambda_{Edd}}$.
-In a few cases, we could not constrain $R$; rather, we found an upper limit of it.
+We performed a simple linear fit to the data using Equation \ref{equ22} to look for the correlation between $R$ and $\rm{\lambda_{Edd}}$.
+In a few cases, we could not constrain $R$; rather, we found an upper limit.
 We considered both controlled values and the upper limits during the correlation analysis.
-Using only the controlled best-fit values the Spearman's correlation analysis yielded a $\rho$ of $-$0.28 and a $p$ value of 0.01.
-Using the second approach of the correlation analysis, we considered the asymmetric errors associated with the uncensored best-fit values of $R$ and a lower bound of 0.01 in the cases where only the upper limit was found; we performed the linear fit for $10^5$ times.
+Using only the controlled best-fit values, Spearman's correlation analysis yielded a $\rho$ of $-$0.28 and a $p$ value of 0.01.
+The survival analysis using the KMPL test indicated no correlation between $R$ and $\rm{\lambda_{Edd}}$ with $\rho$ = $-$0.25 and $p$ = 0.05.
+Similar outcomes were also derived using the \textit{ASURV} statistical analysis package.
+A Spearman's correlation coefficient of $-$0.22 and $p$ = 0.02 was obtained from the \textit{ASURV} analysis.
+Using the third approach of the correlation analysis, we considered the asymmetric errors associated with the uncensored best-fit values of $R$ and a lower bound of 0.01 in the cases where only the upper limit was found; we performed the linear fit for $10^5$ times.
 From the distribution of $\rho$ and $p$, we obtained the median of $\rho$ = $-$0.18 and a $p$ = 0.07.
 We thus conclude that using both uncensored and censored values of $R$, we could not get a meaningful correlation between $R$ and $\rm{\lambda_{Edd}}$.
-For the sources with moderate ($\rm{\lambda_{Edd}}<$0.1) and high ($\rm{\lambda_{Edd}}>$0.1) accretion rates, we did not notice any significant correlation using both approaches.
-Thus, considering our sample of objects and dividing them into two different accreting systems, we conclude that the relation between $R$ and $\rm{\lambda_{Edd}}$ is insignificant.
+For the sources with moderate ($\rm{\lambda_{Edd}}<$0.1) and high ($\rm{\lambda_{Edd}}>$0.1) accretion rates, we did not notice any significant correlation using methods I and III.
+Due to limited median data points, we could not perform the survival analysis for separate accreting regions.
+Using the \textit{ASURV} package we obtained a $\rho$ = $-$0.25 and a $p$ = 0.06 for moderately accreting sub-sample and $\rho$ = $-$0.02 and a $p$ = 0.88 for highly accreting sub-samples.
+Thus, considering our sample of objects and dividing them into two different accreting systems, we conclude that the relation between $R$ and $\rm{\lambda_{Edd}}$ is insignificant (see Fig. \ref{figure-19}).